getsentry/sentry-docs/src/collections/_documentation/product/search.md

 You can specify which search should be the default search when the Issues list is first viewed.

-This can be done by clicking the dropdown arrow next to the currnet search, clicking "Manage", and then specifying default for yourself or your team.
+This can be done by clicking the dropdown arrow next to the current search, clicking "Manage", and then specifying default for yourself or your team.

 [{% asset default-search.png %}]({% asset default-search.png @path %})